MicroStrategy/rest-api-samples/auth-api/oauth2-extension-sample/README.md

 ## Setup Instructions

 1. **Configure OAuth2 Provider**
    - Configure a new Client in Library OAuth2 Configuration and record these values
      - Authorization Endpoint
      - Token Endpoint
      - Client ID
      - Client Secret
    - Configure the redirect URI:
      ```
      https://<your-extension-id>.chromiumapp.org/
      ```
    - Note your extension ID from Chrome's extension management page
+   - Check "Refresh Token" checkbox
+     - Enable "Refresh Token": This is required for this sample project and "offline_access" should be added into scope
+     - Disable "Refresh Token": Refresh access token won't work, but login can work after removing "offline_access" from scope

 2. **Load the Extension**
    - Open Chrome and go to `chrome://extensions/`